 Type and Size of Winch

 The type and size of your winch are critical factors in deciding on a dual battery system.
-Larger winches with higher pulling capacities require significantly more power to operate efficiently.
+Larger winches with higher pulling capacities require more amperage, making a high-output alternator or dual battery system essential for sustained performance.

 For example, a winch rated for heavy-duty tasks will draw more amperage compared to a smaller, light-duty winch.